wymillerlinux/SimpleCalculator/README.md

 # SimpleCalculator
-For CIT 255 - I make a calculator with disgusting WinForms
+For CIT 255 - I make a calculator with WinForms!